by G. Jack Urso

 of March this year, I found the old guy dead on my front lawn.
 He looked like

-he was hit by a car overnight and crawled his way up on the lawn towards his home in the
+he was hit by a car overnight and then crawled towards the

 hole under my front porch that was his home.
 I found him dead on the lawn near the small patch of gravel in the middle of picture below.